CircuitSetup/Flux-Capacitor_backup/README.md

 ##### &#9654; Use 'panel light' for box lights

-Check this if your box lights are connected to the "Panel Light" connector on your FC control board.
+Normally, [box lights]() are connected to the "External LED" connectors, and the [IR feedback LED]() to the "Panel Light" connector.
+Check this option if your box lights are instead connected to the "Panel Light" connector.
 This option, in essence, swaps the "external LED" and "Panel light" connector purposes.

 #### Network settings